rajat8527/Dungeons-Dragons-Backend/README.md

 ## Points covered as per the given tasks

 - API Endpoints created for fetching and saving data from database.
-- Spring Cache has been used to implement the caching.
 - MongoDB (Cloud) has been used for database layer.
 - Travis CI integration has been added.
 - Heroku integration added